 Message: While Social Security lines grew and Arizona workers were laid off, Biggs didn’t help them.

-In 2025, Biggs voted to repeal clean energy tax credits and make them harder to access, threatening clean energy jobs in Arizona.
+In 2025, Biggs voted for Trump's "One Big Beautiful Bill," which repealed clean energy tax credits and make them harder to access, threatening clean energy jobs in Arizona.
 Biggs called for the full repeal of the Inflation Reduction Act, claiming Trump’s tax bill did not go far enough in eliminating it.
 Since the beginning of the Trump administration, clean energy projects that were projected to create hundreds of jobs in Arizona were cancelled or stalled.

 Biggs was a climate denier, who) called global warming a “left-wing hoax” and a “discredited theory,” and claimed there were “credible scientists” who did not believe in climate change.